Marietta Overweight Truck Accident Lawyer

 All truck drivers, and by extension, trucking companies, have a duty to reasonably ensure the safety of others.
 When they fail to meet this standard, such as by knowingly allowing drivers to operate overloaded trucks, they may be found negligent for causing accidents.
 Available damages may include compensation for medical bills, lost wages, property damage, and more.

-Seek Legal Counsel from a Marietta Overweight Truck Accident Attorney
+Seek Legal Counsel from a Marietta Overweight Truck Accident Lawyer

 Truck accidents involve many different state and federal regulations, which can make them complex.
 An experienced overweight truck accident attorney in Marietta could exhaustively investigate the circumstances that led to a crash in order to establish liability.
 Evidence in the form of driver logs, weigh station logs, fine payment records, and other documentation all may be invaluable to support a personal injury claim.